+The Technique Zone: Acrylic Paint Transfer.
 Supplies needed: Acrylic dabbers, photocopy of an image, water spritzer bottle, paintbrush, card stock, craft sheet and heat tool (optional) Take the lid off the dabbers and brush the paint onto the card stock, ensure you get a good coverage Take your photocopied image ( remember that you will get a reverse of the image, so don't use bold words), flip it over and place it in the acrylic.

 When we saw her chic and modern wardrobe creations, we asked if she’d be willing to create and share a fun accessory tutorial with us.
 I’m super excited about what she’s come up with: an amazing self-closing utilitarian tote!
 I’m a huge fan of the graphic contrast and the leather and rivet details.
 Like her fashion designs, this tote is made from inexpensive materials, yet looks totally luxe.

 The more, the better.
 In fact . . . the most, the best!
 With that being said, we’ll show you how to master a version of the ever so popular wrap bracelet.
 It’s so simple and addicting, you’ll soon be churning out these wristlets with your eyes closed.
 Clearly this arm party train isn’t stopping and it’s about time you get on board!
 You’ll need (for a double wrapped bracelet) :* Lengths will vary depending on the size of your wrist (see comments for suggestions).
 Fold the length of leather cording in half to form a loop.